Ruth Johnson Colvin: Early years

 Ruth Johnson was born in Chicago on December 16, 1916.
 She was the daughter of Lillian Johnson and Harry Johnson (1891–1929), a Swedish-American, and owner of a construction conglomerate in Chicago.
 She was eldest of five children.

 She attended Thornton Junior College in Harvey, Illinois, where she received a two-year degree.
 She also attended Moser Business College in Chicago and Northwestern University in Evanston, Illinois, where she met her future husband, Robert Colvin, who was majoring in business administration at Northwestern.
 She also became a member of the Kappa Delta chapter.

-They married in 1940, moved to Seattle, Washington, then Syracuse, New York, where he built a "lucrative sales and consulting career" around industrial chemicals.
+She and Robert married in 1940.
+They moved to Seattle, Washington, then Syracuse, New York, where he built a "lucrative sales and consulting career" around industrial chemicals.
 Together, the couple had two children.

 She earned a Bachelor of Science degree from Syracuse University in 1959.

 Career

-Colvin became aware of the problem of illiteracy in her hometown of Syracuse when the 1960 census reports were released and in 1962 she learned that the city had over 11,000 people functioning at the lowest level of literacy.
+Colvin became aware of the problem of illiteracy in her hometown of Syracuse when the 1960 census reports were released in 1962; she learned that the city had over 11,000 people functioning at the lowest level of literacy.
 Always an avid reader herself, she worked with reading specialists at Syracuse University and developed materials to train volunteer tutors various motivation and instruction techniques.
-She developed two tutor training manuals; Tutor and I Speak English which are considered to be authoritative sources for training volunteer tutors to teach adults basic literacy or English as a second language.
+She developed two tutor training manuals, Tutor and I Speak English, which are considered to be authoritative sources for training volunteer tutors to teach adults basic literacy or English as a second language.
 The first tutors who completed the program were from Colvin's church women's group.